vghpe/vghpe.github.io/content/posts/2024-11-03-human-translation.md

 [Go here](/posts/ai-translation/) to read the previous entry

-I wanted to see just how accurate the chatbots had been—and, more importantly, to gain greater confidence in my understanding and takeaways.
+I wanted to see just how accurate the chatbots had been and, more importantly, to gain greater confidence in my understanding and takeaways.
 On initial examination, I noticed some differences in language and tone, as well as a few concerning inconsistencies.

 ## Phase 6